fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 upvotes / ageHours^2
 ```

 It means that the submissions on the frontpage are basically ordered by their number of upvotes with an quadratic age penalty.
-At the age of `2` hours, the upvotes count only as `1/2^2 = 1/4 = 25%`, after 5 hours only `1/5^2 = 1/25 = 4%` and after 25h a submissions's score counts just `1/25^2 = 1/625 = 0.16%`.
+At the age of `2` hours, the upvotes count only as `1/2^2 = 1/4 = 25%`, after 5 hours only `1/5^2 = 1/25 = 4%` and after 25 hours a submissions's score counts just `1/25^2 = 1/625 = 0.16%`.

 Let's imagine a frontpage, where all submissions have the same quality and were submitted at exactly the same time.
 The frontpage would just sort the submissions by their number of votes, because they all have the same age penalty.
 Higher ranked submissions get more views and therefore more upvotes, which results in an even higher rank, more views, more upvotes and so on.
 This is called a [positive feedback loop](https://en.wikipedia.org/wiki/Positive_feedback).
-If many positive feedback loops compete, like the individual submissions compete for upvotes, we can observe a rich-get-richer phenomenon.
+If many positive feedback loops compete, like in our case with the individual submissions competing for upvotes, we can observe a rich-get-richer phenomenon.
 Submissions with an already high number of upvotes are likely to get even more upvotes than others.

 Every user acts on it's own and decides when to visit the frontpage and which submissions to vote on.
 If we imagine thousands of users looking at the frontpage, the views and votes on the ranks follow a random distribution, where higher ranks receive more views than lower ranks.